 Federal Aid & Loans

-Because federal grants and loans can cover a large portion of program costs, work with Lincoln Tech’s Financial Aid office early to identify eligible Pell Grants, subsidized and unsubsidized loans, and school-specific scholarships that together can reduce your $20,000–$35,000 welding program bill (tuition runs about $470–$750 per credit hour).
+Federal grants and loans can cover a large portion of program costs.
+Work with Lincoln Tech’s Financial Aid office early to identify eligible Pell Grants, subsidized and unsubsidized loans, and school-specific scholarships.
+Together, these can reduce your $20,000 to $35,000 welding program cost, which runs about $470 to $750 per credit hour.
+You can start the process at FAFSA on studentaid.gov.

 You’ll have access to federal grants and campus scholarships drawn from the school’s $2 million scholarship pool, plus federal loans if you need them.